🧑💻 GitHub 🗄️ LinkedIn 📙 Google Scholar

 Engineered a novel method for authenticating videos while enabling privacy-preserving edits.

-- Translated the theoretical cryptographic protocol into a working system
+• Translated the theoretical cryptographic protocol into an efficient working system.

-- Implemented GPU-accelerated video processing using JAX, signing a 2-minute 720p video in less than 40 seconds
+• Implemented GPU-accelerated video processing using JAX and PyTorch, signing a 2-minute 720p video in less than 40 seconds.

-- Evaluated our method against existing approaches, providing guarantees of soundness and sensitivity
+• Evaluated our method against real world datasets, providing guarantees of robustness and sensitivity even in adversarial scenarios.

 Projects 🛠️